A Diverse Landscape

 Geologic science has recently revealed that a steep slope is not necessarily a high landslide risk.
 It depends on soil composition and the specific land formation.
 The application of science and research is applied daily by the wood products industry to accurately assess landslide danger, prior to the harvesting of trees.

 The Forests & Fish Law is a codified system of forest management practices, designed to bring science and sustainability to our state’s working forests.
 The law was developed by forest landowners, tribes, environmental groups and natural resource agencies.
-The law specifically addresses the issue of landslide control—with a goal of not increasing the natural background rate of landslides as a result of forest practices.
+The law specifically addresses the issue of landslide control—with a goal of not increasing the natural background rate or magnitude of landslides as a result of forest practices.

 This begins with a scientific protocol that identifies those areas with a high slide potential—and avoiding these areas in commercial forestry sites.

 When a private forest landowner applies for a permit to harvest trees or build roads, a rigorous screening process is applied before the permit is granted.
 Modern geologic science has identified six types of landforms that are landslide-prone.
 Avoiding these areas is the goal.
 However, in some cases, permission to proceed is granted only after an extensive environmental review and a conclusion by the state’s Department of Natural Resources that the risk is indeed low and tolerable.